Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 3. If the user is not a member of the account, contact the account owner and request an invite of the user to the account.
 For more information, see [Inviting users](/docs/iam/iamuserinv.html#iamuserinv).

-    **Tip:** The command to invite a user to an account is the following: `bx iam account-user-invite USER_EMAIL`
+    **Tip:** The command to invite a user to an account is the following: `ibmcloud iam account-user-invite USER_EMAIL`

 4. Assign a policy to the user.
 Run the following command:

     ```
-    bx iam user-policy-create USER_NAME --roles ROLE --service-name ibmloganalysis
+    ibmcloud iam user-policy-create USER_NAME --roles ROLE --service-name ibmloganalysis
 	```
 	{: codeblock}